 14. Tying up a roll.
 Firmly tie the roll using the 2 tie strings.
 It doesn’t have to be as tight as when new, but it needs to be tight enough to be easily carried or stored.

-If livestock have access to the stored rolls, they may rest on or trample the tidy bundles.
+- Prevent livestock from resting on or trampling the stored bundles.
 This tangles the strands and spikes, while reducing the longevity of the materials.